Evolvability: Alternative definitions

 For example, consider an enzyme with multiple alleles in the population.
 Each allele catalyzes the same reaction, but with a different level of activity.
 However, even after millions of years of evolution, exploring many sequences with similar function, no mutation might exist that gives this enzyme the ability to catalyze a different reaction.
 Thus, although the enzyme's activity is evolvable in the first sense, that does not mean that the enzyme's function is evolvable in the second sense.
 However, every system evolvable in the second sense must also be evolvable in the first.

-Pigliucci recognizes three classes of definition, depending on timescale.
+Massimo Pigliucci recognizes three classes of definition, depending on timescale.
 The first corresponds to Wagner's first, and represents the very short timescales that are described by quantitative genetics.
 He divides Wagner's second definition into two categories, one representing the intermediate timescales that can be studied using population genetics, and one representing exceedingly rare long-term innovations of form.

 Pigliucci's second definition of evolvability includes Altenberg's quantitative concept of evolvability, being not a single number, but the entire upper tail of the fitness distribution of the offspring produced by the population.
 This quantity was considered a "local" property of the instantaneous state of a population, and its integration over the population's evolutionary trajectory, and over many possible populations, would be necessary to give a more global measure of evolvability.